Modules Basics

 • It is often useful to have modules inside of modules for further code “modularization”

-• The way it is declared is in e.g. foo.ml (which defines the items in module Foo) add
+• The way it is declared is in e.g. foo.ml (which itself defines the items for module Foo using the above convention), add

 module Sub = struct